losfair/Violet/README.md

 ![Architecture](res/Violet.svg)

+## Not yet implemented

+- Interrupts
+- RISC-V Privileded Architecture
+- ISA Extensions other than M
+- Instruction and data caches

 ## Verification

 Violet is verified using cosimulation with [a software model](https://github.com/losfair/violet-cosim) written in Rust.
 Verification isn't extensive though - currently